 I finally made the decision.
-Pulled the trigger.
 Took the step.
 Whatever you want to plug in for what is going down – I caved in.
-Since Larkin was born doctors and some family and friends have encouraged me to get handicap parking permission.
+Since Larkin was born, doctors and some family and friends have encouraged me to get accessible parking permission.

-I have never wanted that because we are not handicap.
+I have never wanted that because we are not handicapped.
 At least in my mind.
 I can walk with her and carry her most any place.
-She slides into her stroller easily and we move through life.
-Well my friends that was 3 years, 39 months, 32 pounds, and still not walking ago.
+She slides into her chair easily, and we move through life.
+That was three years, 39 months, 32 pounds, and still not walking ago.
 My body aches from carrying her.
-My shoulders and back are killing me most of the time and yesterday I couldn’t look to the right very well because my neck would catch and spasm.
+My shoulders and back are killing me most of the time, and yesterday I couldn’t look to the right very well because my neck would catch and spasm.

-Beyond me it’s more about her.
-Larkin’s red blood cells have continued to grow larger and we have to watch her blood carefully.
-I love her Hematologist and he is a self proclaimed “zebra hunter” and he will ring the alarm when something is amiss.
-For now her hands and feet are often purple/blue and cold even if we keep her inside and we must be very careful not to expose her to cold.
-Yeah – did anyone notice the negative temps here in Illinois?
+Beyond me, it’s more about her.
+Larkin’s red blood cells have grown larger, and we have to observe her blood.
+I love her Hematologist; he’s a self-proclaimed “zebra hunter” who will ring an alarm when something is amiss.
+But her hands and feet are purple/blue and cold even if we keep her inside.
+So yeah – did anyone notice the negative temps here in Illinois?

-I make shopping decisions based upon how close I can park.
-How cold is the weather, how close can I get and how easily/quickly can I get inside with her.
-Do we really need to eat dinner cooked at home which requires me stopping at the store or order in??
-Sometimes it works to my advantage. 🙂
+I make shopping decisions based on how close I can park.
+How cold is the weather, how close can I get, and how easily I get inside with her.
+Do we need to eat dinner cooked at home, requiring me to stop at the store or order in?

 When I took her to Florida in December, we flew from the Indianapolis airport.
-I was forced to park in the garage and pay $130 for the week because I can’t expose her to the elements and park in long term parking.
-It was actually an ok deal because I valet parked the car and called from the runway and they had the car warmed up and met us at the door and she was in a warm car seat right away.
+I was forced to park in the garage and pay a high sum for the week because I couldn’t expose her to the elements and park in long-term parking.
+It was an OK deal because I valet parked the car and called from the runway, and they had the car warmed up and met us at the door, and she was in a warm car seat right away.

-I broke down after this cold spell because it really cramped my ability to live a functional life.
-I broke down and called her Neurologist for a handicap parking application.
-Why does that make me sob??
-Why do I feel so defeated??
-I don’t know and will continue to ponder it but I have to think of it in the same way I think and write all her requirements for baby-sitters, friends, doctors and Unit 4 schools – “In Larkin’s best interest and for Larkin’s safety”
+I broke down after this cold spell because it cramped our ability to live an active life.
+I called her Neurologist for the accessible parking application.
+Why does that make me sob?
+Why do I feel so defeated?
+I don’t know and will continue to ponder it, but I have to think of it in the same way I think and write all her requirements for babysitters, friends, doctors, and school – “In Larkin’s best interest and for Larkin’s safety.”

-Mother heed thyself – for Larkin’s best interest and for Larkin’s safety I need the license plate with the little wheelchair.
+Mother heed thyself – for Larkin’s best interest and Larkin’s safety, I need the license plate with the little wheelchair.

-Here is the way I am looking at it.
 Larkin is working so very hard to walk.
-Get this – Larkin’s physical therapist and her aide have her inside a hula-hoop.
+Larkin’s physical therapist and aide have her inside a hula-hoop.
 Larkin holds onto the hula-hoop as she is guided along to walk.
-We want her to walk without our hands or thinking she needs our hands and the hoop is amazing for helping her realize she can do this.
-The hoop also gets her hands out in front of her instead of behind her to grasp onto hands.
-Larkin’s body is like jello when we do this but that stems from being sick for so long and losing over 7 pounds.
+We want her to walk without our hands or think she needs our hands, and the hoop is fantastic for helping her realize she can do this.
+The hoop also gets her hands out in front of her instead of behind.
+Larkin’s body is like jello when we do this, but that stems from being sick for so long and losing over 7 pounds.

-As the weather changes and it becomes warmer I will be able to park close and allow her to practice walking from the car to our destination.
-I will be able to throw her walker into the car and she will push herself along.
-She will quickly learn the routine and by parking close she won’t be defeated by becoming tired.
-Independent walking is the goal and we are far from it but we are closer every day.
+As the weather changes and it becomes warmer, I will be able to park close and allow her to practice walking from the car to our destination.
+She will learn the routine and won’t be defeated by fatigue.
+Independent walking is the goal, but we are closer every day.

-It’s the little things we like to hang onto because somehow it makes us feel OK inside.
-That we are not “different” we are not “handicap” ….. pride goes before a fall and I can’t allow Larkin to fall literally and figuratively.
+It’s the little things we like to hang onto because somehow, it makes us feel OK inside.
+We are not “different”; we are not “handicapped” ….. pride goes before a fall, and I can’t allow Larkin to fall literally and figuratively.

-I am going to let this go in time and my heart will stop yearning.
-It really is OK and life moves on, one shaky little step, with a belly binder, with a walker, with my hands, with a hula-hoop, at a time.
-And when she does take those independent steps my tears of feeling like I am caving in will become tears of joy.
+I will let this go in time, and my heart will stop yearning.
+It is OK, and life moves on, one shaky little step, with a belly binder, a walker, my hands, and a hula-hoop at a time.
+And when she does take those independent steps, my tears of feeling like I am caving in will become tears of joy.